LHCfitNikhef/smefit_release/README.md

 [SMEFiT](https://lhcfitnikhef.github.io/smefit_release/index.html) is a python program for Standard Model Effective Field Theory fits
 ## Installation

-To install smefit you can do
+To install smefit you can do:

 ```bash
 pip install smefit
 ```

-Note this installation do not allows you to run in parallel mode.
+Note this installation does not allow you to run in parallel mode.
-To do that you can install from source using the provided conda environment or if you have an MPI compiler available just adding:
+To do that you can install from source using the provided conda environment or if you have an MPI compiler available just add:

 ```bash
 pip install mpi4py